dmtrung14/StatsImprover-network/README.md

 - Facebook Passport
 - Websocket
 - MongoDB

+## Future Developments:
+- Addition: PayPal REST API to allow purchase of tokens and convert from tokens to money
+- Launching: deploy website to Firebase or AWS.
+- Amendment: allow for more interactions - comments and shares.

 ## Contributors:
 - Thanks to my dearest project partner Nguyen Ha Duy from École Polytechnique.